Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Estimation of the spatial model from the ensemble

-Consider the application of ${\cal H}_j$ to $\xi(x)$.
-As shown in \ref{App_accu_est}, if $L_{{\cal H}_j} \ll \Lambda$, (where $L_{{\cal H}_j}$ is the length scale of the $j$th filter's impulse response function and $\Lambda$ the non-stationarity length scale introduced in \ref{App_locStatio}), then the spectral-space filtering can be approximately performed as if the random field $\xi(x)$ were stationary:
+Consider the application of the filter ${\cal H}_j$ to $\xi(x)$.
+As shown in \ref{App_accu_est}, if $L_{{\cal H}_j} \ll \Lambda$, (where $L_{{\cal H}_j}$ is the length scale of the $j$th bandpass filter's impulse response function and $\Lambda$ the process's non-stationarity length scale introduced in section \ref{sec_LSM_locsta}), then the spectral-space filtering can be approximately performed as if the random field $\xi(x)$ were stationary:

-This quation implies that there is an approximate relation between the local spectrum at the spatial point $x$ and variances of the processes $\varphi_{j}(x)$ at the same point: